 Assistant Chief - Eugene Satrun

-Volunteers who are certified in hazardous material response and mitigation for leaks, spills, and fires.
+Our volunteers are certified in hazardous material response and mitigation for leaks, spills, and fires.
 The team is composed of OSHA, NFPA, and OSFM certified personnel from the fire service, industry, and emergency management.
 The team is trained to the specialist level and supported by industrial hygienists.
-The team provides emergency mitigation containment, and control of all types of hazardous material.
+The team provides emergency mitigation, containment, and control of all types of hazardous material.

 Our Agency would not be able to fulfill its mission without the hard work and dedicated service of volunteers.
 Our unpaid professionals contribute countless hours in order to serve their fellow citizens, and make Will County a safer place to live.
 We are always interested in speaking to local citizens who share our dedication to community service.
 If you feel that your time and skills might be useful to our Agency, and would like to explore the volunteer opportunities available with our Agency, please visit our How To Become A Volunteer page.